Thomas D. Christie

 Addressee: Alexander S. Christie

-Description: Camp life is described as very dull,
+Description: Camp life is described as very dull, but a reconnaissance mission proves very exciting.

 Click here to read this letter.